imjoseangel/katacoda/solid/principle4.md

 Open the *example01* file under the bad directory: `katacoda-solid-examples/examples/bad/04_interfacesegregation/example01.py`{{open}}

-You can run it with the command `clear && python2 katacoda-solid-examples/examples/bad/04_interfacesegregation/example01.py`{{execute}}
+You can run it with the command `clear && python katacoda-solid-examples/examples/bad/04_interfacesegregation/example01.py`{{execute}}

 From the `Snake` class remove the `get_legs_lion` method and keep only this: